-- Where the County receives funds from a government entity other than the federal government (pass-through), the funds are accumulated based upon the Assistance Listing (AL) number advised by the pass-through grantor. - Identifying numbers, other than AL numbers, which may be assigned by pass-through grantors are not maintained in the County's financial management system.
+Where the County receives funds from a government entity other than the federal government (pass-through), the funds are accumulated based upon the Assistance Listing number (ALN) advised by the pass-through grantor.

+Identifying numbers, other than ALN, which may be assigned by pass-through grantors are not maintained in the County's financial management system.
 The County has identified certain pass-through identifying numbers and included them in the schedule of expenditures of federal awards.